 Kramer Also Talked About The US Weekly Story Outing Caussin’s Sex Addiction

-While she was competing on Dancing With the Stars, which was season 23 in the fall of 2016, Kramer’s publicist called her with a bombshell — US Weekly was running a cover story about Kramer and Caussin’s marriage titled “Married to a Sex Addict.”
+While she was competing on Dancing With the Stars in the fall of 2016, Kramer’s publicist called her with a bombshell — US Weekly was running a cover story about Kramer and Caussin’s marriage titled “Married to a Sex Addict.”
 She said when her publicist called, her “heart dropped to the floor.”

 “My heart dropped to the floor because that time of my life was pure chaos and madness so I rarely was getting good news.
 Why was it chaos and madness, you ask?
 Well, I had signed on to do the show a few weeks after Michael had left for sexual addiction rehab.
 To audiences, in America, we had separated and he had gone away, but that was the extent of which I had shared.
 You might be thinking, why would you sign up for Dancing With the Stars when your world was falling apart?
 Yeah, I often questioned that too, but I needed a healthy escape, and Dancing was it,” wrote Kramer.